asteroid-lang/asteroid/Asteroid User Guide.md

 In Asteroid the `list` is the fundamental, built-in data structure.
 A trait it shares with programming languages such as Lisp, Python, ML, and Prolog.
 Below is the list reversal example from above as an executable Asteroid program.
 So go ahead and experiment!
 ```
-load "io".          -- load the io module so we can print
+load system "io".          -- load the io module so we can print

 let a = [1,2,3].    -- construct list a
 let b = a @[2,1,0].  -- reverse list a